When stress begins to have an impact, medical clarity is needed.

 Balance - for individuals

-If you feel that something is wrong - exhaustion, inner restlessness or decreasing resilience - but you lack the medical classification, Balance provides clarity.
+If you feel that something is wrong - exhaustion, inner restlessness or decreasing resilience - but you lack the medical classification, Balance provides medical clarity.

 Balance - for companies